TOP COACHES AND SPEAKERS

 NANS DUCUING

-Born in Bazus-Aure and learnt his rugby at CO Saint-Lary-Soulan.
-He started his professional playing career at Perpignan,.
-He has played four times for France, and today plays at full-back or on the wing for Union Bègles Bordeaux.
+Born in Bazus-Aure and trained at CO Saint-Lary-Soulan, he began his professional career at Perpignan, where he was a four-time international and now plays at full-back or wing for Union Bègles Bordeaux.

 BENJAMIN BOYET

-Born in Vienne, he played as fly half during the Grand Bourgoin period, and at Aviron Bayonnais.
-An international player, he won a Six Nations tournament.
+Born in Vienne, he played fly-half for Grand Bourgoin and Aviron Bayonnais.
+An international player, he won the Six Nations Tournament.

 PHILIPPE GALLART

-He trained in Pézenas but was born in Béziers, where he played prop throughout his career.
-He won 18 caps for France between 1990 and 1995 and played in four Six Nations tournaments.
+Trained in Pézenas, he was born in Béziers, where he spent his entire career as a prop.
+He won 18 caps for France between 1990 and 1995 and took part in four Six Nations tournaments.
 He went on to coach at Béziers and Agde.

 TEDDY THOMAS

-A winger international born in Biarritz, he spent 9 years with his parent club B.O before joining Racing 92, with whom he won the French Championship in 2016.
-He has played for Stade Rochelais since 2022 and has 28 caps for the French national team.
+International winger, born in Biarritz, after 9 years with B.O, his formative club, he joined Racing 92 with whom he was French champion in 2016.
+Since 2022, he has played for Stade Rochelais and has 28 caps for the French national team.

 CÉDRIC SOULETTE

 Born and trained in Béziers, he began his career there before joining Stade Toulousain in 1999.
-He finished his career at Clermont in 2005.
-He played for the French national team from 1997 to 1999 in the prop position.
-He was French champion with Toulouse in 2001 and won the European Cup in 2003.
+He ended his career with Clermont in 2005.
+He played with the French national team from 1997 to 1999, in the prop position.
+French champion with Toulouse in 2001 and European Cup winner in 2003.
 He has 13 caps for the French national team, winning the Grand Slam in 1998 and reaching the final of the World Cup in 1999.

 BENJAMIN LAPEYRE

-Born in Castres, he started his career in 2007 as a full-back with Castres Olympique.
-He then joined SC Albi where he became the kicker.
-He participated in SC Albi’s rise to the Top 14.
-From 2010 he joined RC Toulon for 2 years, where he deputized for Johnny Wilkinson as kicker.
-In June 2011, he participated in the French Barbarians’ tour of Argentina.
-Benjamin then played for several clubs, including Racing Métro 92, Stade Rochelais, CA Brive, AS Béziers and Castres Olympique.
-Today is on the staff of the Roumanian national team.
+Born in Castres, he began his career in 2007 at full-back with Castres Olympique.
+He then joined SC Albi, where he became the club’s goalscorer.
+He was instrumental in the Albigensian club’s rise to the Top 14.
+From 2010, he spent 2 years with RC Toulon, where he replaced Jonny Wilkinson in the goalscoring role.
+In June 2011, he took part in the French Barbarians tour of Argentina.
+Benjamin will then join a number of clubs, including Racing Metro 92, Stade Rochelais, CA Brive, AS Béziers and Castres Olympique.
+He is currently on the staff of the Romanian national team.

 PEIO DOSPITAL